 The Living Income Program is one of two primary programs carried out by 100WEEKS.
 This program focuses on smallholder farmers who produce crops that sustain the value chains of large companies, e.g. coffee or cocoa.
-Supporting smallholder farmers with a combination of cash, support and training, this program helps families bridge the gap to a living income, helping them develop alternative income-generating activities, increase crop yields and improve financial planning at family level.
+Supporting smallholder farmers with a combination of cash transfers, training and saving group meetings, enables families to bridge the gap to a living income, helping them develop alternative income-generating activities, increase crop yields and improve financial planning at family level.

 The program also helps participants gain credentials such as the Rainforest Alliance certification for sustainable agricultural practice.

 The LI-program consists of a combination of direct cash transfers, weekly training and savings group meetings.
 Weekly transfers, program duration, types of training and data collection are all customized according to customer needs.

 Weekly meetings are led by a coach and offer training in financial literacy, entrepreneurial skills, life skills and best agricultural practices.

 This program is a more recent addition to 100WEEKS, meaning less long-term data are available concerning its effects.
 Early measurements show particularly strong impact on the community level.
 The surrounding environment also benefits, as agricultural practices develop in a more sustainable direction.
 Poaching and illegal logging are also seen less frequently as recipients become less dependent on them for revenue.